stanley0010/stanley0010/README.md

 ## 📌 A few quick fact

-- 🔐 Aspire to be a Penetration Tester who makes the world a little safer.
+- 🔐 Aspire to be a Cybersecurity Consultant who makes the world a little safer.
 Studying for OSCP now.
+- 🧑‍💻 Internship experience in two class-leading cybersecurity consulting firms in HK (mainly work on Pentest)
 - ⛳️ Play CTF, mainly focus in web and misc challenges.
 (Check my writeups [here](https://stanley-chan.gitbook.io/writeups-for-ctf-and-oscp-boxes/)!)
-- 🧑‍💻 Participated in industry-standard projects as a software development trainee.
 - 🌸 Passionate to work in a team and strong in communication.
 MBTI: ENFJ

 ## 💼 Experiences